MohamedKhedr700/core-repository/README.md

 ];
 ```

-The config file will be registered automatically.
+The config file will be registered.

-The repo
+The repository will use the model class to perform the database operations.

 <br>